SmileML-Engineering/FRST/README.md

 ---
 ## Dataset Layout
 There are two downloads for FRST22.4.
-One contains all of the images, totaling about 7 Gbs.
+The first contains all of the images, totaling about 7 Gbs.
 Each image name is organized as FRST_{actor_name}.{frame number #5digits}.jpg
 Once unzipped the image directory is organized as FRST->Group#->images or

      FRST